kubeflow/website/content/docs/started/getting-started.md

    * **${KFAPP}** The name of a directory to store your configs.
 This directory will be created when you run init.
       * The ksonnet app will be created in the directory **${KFAPP}/ks_app**

-**Important**: The commands above will enable collection of **anonymous** user data to help us improve Kubeflow; for more information including instructions for explictly disabling it please refer to the [usage reporting guide](/docs/guides/usage-reporting/).
+**Important**: The commands above will enable collection of **anonymous** user data to help us improve Kubeflow; for more information including instructions for explicitly disabling it please refer to the [usage reporting guide](/docs/guides/usage-reporting/).

 ## Troubleshooting